Nair18/jf_demo/README.md

 1. Get all the public repositories of any valid username on github.
 2. Get all the followers of a user sorted by name.
 3. Get the most popular follower of a user among all.
-4. Create repository(requires oauth)
+4. Create repository(requires access token)
-5. Edit description of the respository (requires oauth).
+5. Edit description of the respository (requires access token).

 ## Getting started
 0. You might face PYTHONPATH issue.
 Inside ```/SampleProject``` folder do ```export PYTHONPATH=$PWD```